joshspicer/cosmo-workshop-wargames/README.md

     ...
 ```

 The file is divided into general program synopsis, what the program is used for, the correct syntax, as well as a variety of options that can be utlized.

+The man page can be searched by first pressing `/`, and then typing the pattern you want to search for.
+Press the `n` key to swap to the next match in the search!
 You can use the arrow keys to scroll through a man page, and can press `q` to quit out.

 ### Options